suraj-navagire/techDoc/collectionFramework/readme.txt

             Example : org.example.set.SetExample
             1. HashSet : Internally uses Hashtable data structure.
 Searching is fast.
 Duplicates are not allowed.
 We can add null value.
 Initial capacity 16.
                 Default Load factor is 0.75.
 Load factor is nothing but at what size capacity should be increased.
 By-default HashSet increases its size when 75% capacity is used.
 Then it creates new object with double the capacity and copies all the old element to new one.
-Then old object becomes available for will be garbage collection.
+Then old object becomes available for garbage collection.
                 - Serializable
                 - Cloneable